stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 #### Notes on the initial version:

 I used:
-- Semantic HTML with headings, <ul>/<li> lists
+- Semantic HTML with headings and unordered lists
 - Basic alt text for images
 - Button for interactivity that will open a prompt when clicked (it's keyboard-accessible as well)

 ## 🤖 Step 2: Accessibility Review with AI